219 Education Building

 Madison, WI 53706

-Linn Posey-Maddox is an Associate Professor of Educational Policy Studies at the University of Wisconsin, Madison.
+Linn Posey-Maddox is a Professor of Educational Policy Studies at the University of Wisconsin, Madison.
 She is also an affiliate of the Department of Afro-American Studies, the Department of Sociology, and the Institute for Research on Poverty.
 Posey-Maddox’s research and teaching interests are focused on urban and suburban education; education and urban policy; and family-school relationships.
 In her research she seeks to understand: 1) how social inequities linked to race, class, and place shape the school and community experiences of parents, students, and teachers and 2) how individuals and groups contribute to the production, reproduction, or challenging of educational inequities in their choices and everyday actions.
 She uses qualitative methods to explore these questions, and draws principally on sociological perspectives.
 She is the author of When Middle-Class Parents Choose Urban Schools: Class, Race, and the Challenge of Equity in Public Education (University of Chicago).
-She has published articles in journals such as Teachers College Record, the British Journal of Sociology of Education, the Journal of Education Policy, and the American Journal of Education.
+She has published articles in journals such as Teachers College Record, the British Journal of Sociology of Education, the Journal of Education Policy, Education Researcher, and the American Journal of Education.
 Both Dr. Posey-Maddox’s teaching and research are informed by her experiences as a former elementary school teacher.

 - PhD Social and Cultural Studies in Education, University of California, Berkeley, 2009